-Procaryotes date back 3.5 billion years, and eucaryotes descended from them.
+Procaryotes date back 3.5 billion years and were the only life forms for 2.5 billion years; they are the ancestors of eucaryotes.
 Aristotle pondered the relationships among organisms, as do scientists today.
 In the eighteenth century the botanist Carolus Linnaeus classified all life forms as belonging to either the plant or the animal kingdom.
 (Students would be delighted if only this were the case today!)
-Microbes were largely ignored because little was known about them, but because they had to be placed somewhere they were considered plants, probably because those that had been observed possessed cell walls.
+Microbes were largely ignored because little was known about them, but, because they had to be placed somewhere, they were considered plants, probably because those that had been observed possessed cell walls.
 Various schemes of classification have been proposed over the last few centuries, and taxonomy, the science of classification, became more and more complex.
 In 1866 Ernst Haeckel proposed a three-kingdom system-animals, plants, and a new kingdom, Protista, a collection to accommodate microbes.
-In the light of modern biology, it became apparent that even three kingdoms were not enough.
+In the light of modern biology, it became apparent that

-TABLE 2.2 Comparison of Procaryotic and Eucaryotic Cells Characteristic Procaryotes Eucaryotes Life form Bacteria, Archaea All microbial cells (with the exception of bacteria, viruses, and prions) and all other cells Nucleus DNA chromosome but not enveloped by membrane Chromosome present and enveloped by membrane Cell size About 1-10 micrometers Over 100 micrometers Chromosomes Single circular DNA (two chromosomes in a few) Multiple paired chromosomes present in nucleus Cell division Asexual binary fission; no "true" sexual reproduction Cell division by mitosis; sexual reproduction by meiosis Internal compart- mentalization No membrane-bound internal compartments Organelles bound by membrane Ribosomes Smaller than eucaryotic cells and not membrane bound Membrane bound and free
+Characteristic Procaryotes Eucaryotes Life form Bacteria, Archaea All microbial cells (with the exception of bacteria, viruses, and prions) and all other cells Nucleus DNA chromosome but not enveloped by membrane Chromosome present and enveloped by membrane Cell size About 1-10 micrometers Over 100 micrometers Chromosomes Single circular DNA (two chromosomes in a few) Multiple paired chromosomes present in nucleus Cell division Asexual binary fission; no "true" sexual reproduction Cell division by mitosis; sexual reproduction by meiosis Internal compart- mentalization No membrane-bound internal compartments Organelles bound by membrane Ribosomes Smaller than eucaryotic cells and not membrane bound Membrane bound and free even three kingdoms were not enough.
+In 1969 a five-kingdom system was proposed by Robert Whittaker and initially accepted by most biologists.
+This classification describes organisms as belonging to the kingdoms Monera, Protista, Fungi, Animalia, and Plantae (FIGURE 2.6).
+Recall that microbes consist of six groups accommodated in one of Whittaker's five kingdoms as follows: Bacteria are classified as Monera, protozoans and unicellular algae are classified as Protista, and fungi are classified as Fungi.
+Note that viruses and prions are not considered in this scheme of classification, because they are neither procaryotic nor eucaryotic cells but are subcellular.